omniinstrument/CV_project/README.md

 </details>

 ## Demo
-The ROS 2 bag file already has metric depth topic from the camera, you are trying to recreate or implement your own.
+The ROS 2 bag file already includes a metric depth topic from the camera.
+You will recreate or implement your own version.
 But this is a good start and demo.

 ```shell
 ros2 launch tsdf_saver saver.launch.py
 ```

-At the end the launch file should automatically save a mesh(`.stl`) and stop/close the system after 20 secs.
+At the end, the launch file should automatically save a mesh (`.stl`) and stop/close the system after 20 seconds.

 > [!NOTE]
 > The generated mesh is saved in the [output](output) folder.